Gas Fireplace Won’t Stay Lit

 - Angie’s List – Angie’s List is now free to search.
 Tip: Search the “gas logs” category for more local consumer reviews.

 - Google – The almighty Google knows everything about everyone it seems.
 Start by searching fireplace service company near me.
+Check out their reviews and make sure you see many specific to fireplace repair and service.

 If you found this article useful, please do me a favor and share it on social media.
 Even better, leave us a Google Review so other people find it too!